emil-apps/win32-resource-extract/README.md

 6. Finished!

 ## For Developers
-Compiled using Visual Studio 2017 15.9.70 @ Windows Vista x64
+Compiled using Visual Studio 2017 15.9.70 @ Windows x64